danielkoster/argosd/README.md

 ## Running unit tests
 To run unit tests first install testing dependencies with `pip install -r requirements-test.txt`.
-After this, run `nosetests` to start testing.
+After this, run `nosetests tests` to start testing.

 ## Disclaimer
 Downloading copyrighted content to which you do not own the rights might be illegal in your country.